Bukele Advances Bid for Unconstitutional Reelection Amidst Seismic Reforms to Political System

 Social movement groups denounce slashing of representation in legislature and municipalities as power grab

-On July 10, President Nayib Bukele once again made headlines internationally when he officially became the 2024 presidential candidate for his Nuevas Ideas (New Ideas, in English) party, in clear violation of multiple articles of El Salvador’s constitution that bar consecutive presidential reelection.
+On July 10, President Nayib Bukele once again made headlines internationally when he officially became the proposed candidate for his Nuevas Ideas (New Ideas, in English) party in the 2024 election, in clear violation of multiple articles of El Salvador’s constitution that bar consecutive presidential reelection.
 A September 2021 Supreme Court ruling, issued by Bukele loyalists who had been unlawfully installed several months prior, paved the way for his re-election bid by providing a veneer of legality.

 News of Bukele’s official candidacy came on the heels of a series of shocking reforms that have entirely redrawn the country’s electoral map and system of representational government.
 In June, the legislature approved Bukele’s proposal to slash nearly one-third of the seats in the Legislative Assembly - from 84 to 60 - and another to eliminate over 80% of the country’s municipalities, reducing the total from 262 to 44.